kinoubenkyou/code-bebop/content/2018-10-10-the_classy_and_the_static_in_python.md

 # <bound method Human.instance_m of <__main__.Human object at 0x7f6cec860320>>
 ```

 Bound methods implicitly get the bounded object passed as its first argument, and can be omitted when calling.
-Nevertheless, instance methods can access both instance and class variables.

 ```python
 weeb.instance_m()